Snaacky/thewiki/docs/getting-started/anime.md

 ||| Cons

 - Requires some setup
-- May hard to access or impossible on certain devices, such as TVs
+- May be hard to access or impossible on certain devices, such as TVs
 - May be illegal where you live; *a [VPN](/getting-started/torrenting/#vpn) may be necessary*
 - May require some payment, such as a premium VPN subscription